Arrivederci Italy: Azzurri lose World Cup playoff to Sweden

 It could have been worse for Italy, as Sweden was denied what looked like two clear-cut penalties for handballs, first by Matteo Darmian and then Andrea Barzagli.

-But the Azzurri struggled to carve out clear chances against a solid Sweden side, and of their six shots on target, only one really tested goalkeeper Robin Olsen.
+But the Azzurri struggled to carve out clear chances, and only one of their six shots on target really tested goalkeeper Robin Olsen.

 "I want to apologize to the Italian people for the result," Ventura said.
 "Not for the commitment, and the desire and everything else but for the result."